jduarte-refugehouse/foster-home-visit/README.md

 - When assigning on-call schedules, the system automatically pulls phone from `app_users`
 - If a phone number is missing, the user is prompted to enter it, and it's saved to their profile
 - This eliminates redundant data entry and keeps contact information up-to-date

+**Navigation Configuration**:
+- Navigation items are stored in the `navigation_items` table
+- The "On-Call Schedule" menu item must be added via the SQL script after initial setup
+- The item is linked to the `view_visits` permission
+- All navigation changes require a database update AND a browser cache clear to be visible

 ### Installation